yuvalmGS/gigaspaces-wiki-jekyll/xap97/sqlquery.markdown

     "num > ? or num < ? and name = ?", 2, 3, "smith");
 {% endhighlight %}

-{% infosign %} The number of **'?'** symbols in the expression string must match the number of parameters set on the query.
+{% info %} The number of **'?'** symbols in the expression string must match the number of parameters set on the query.
 For example, when using `IN` condition:
+{%endinfo%}

 {% highlight java %}
 SQLQuery<MyClass> query = new SQLQuery<MyClass>(MyClass.class,